tergav17/CCDP/README.md

 ### Part 3, Stage 2 Bootstrap

-If all has well in the last part, you should be greeted with the following prompt:
+If all has gone well in the last part, you should be greeted with the following prompt:

 ```
 /G01E8